ldpercy/year-clock/task/custom backgrounds.md

 ### Text input and select

 Want to change both to text inputs with suggestions - I think there's a standard way now.
+I've changed these over to text inputs with `datalist`s but the browser implementations are a bit meh - not quite what I'd hoped.
+I'll leave them for now but keep an eye out for better options.